Home » Blog » Uncategorized » Do Rats Make Noise When Trapped?

 Rats emit both ultrasonic and audible sounds.
 Ultrasonic sounds are high-pitched sounds that are above the range of human hearing.
 Rats use ultrasonic sounds to communicate with each other and navigate their environment.

-Audible rat sounds are sounds that can be heard by humans.
-Rats use audible sounds, such as loud squeaks and chirps, to communicate with each other.
+Audible rat sounds are sounds that humans can hear.
+Rats communicate with audible sounds, such as loud squeaks and chirps.
 The frequency range of rat noises is important because it determines who can hear the sounds.
 For example, ultrasonic sounds are only audible to animals with sensitive hearing, such as bats and dogs.

 Overall, understanding rat communication and what rats sound like is crucial for anyone who wants to keep rats as pets or study their behavior.
 By learning about the different types of rat noises and body language, you can better understand what your pet rat is trying to tell you.